Russia unleashes a missile barrage on Ukraine, killing and wounding civilians

-KYIV, Ukraine (AP) — Russian forces unleashed a barrage of missiles on regions across Ukraine in the early hours of Tuesday morning, killing civilians and damaging civilian infrastructure.
+KYIV, Ukraine (AP) — Russian forces unleashed a barrage of missiles on regions across Ukraine early Tuesday, killing civilians and damaging infrastructure.

-The Ukrainian Air Force said Russia fired a total of 28 cruise missiles at the country.
-Sixteen of them were intercepted, the statement said.
+The Ukrainian air force said Russia fired a total of 28 cruise missiles at the country.
+Sixteen were intercepted, it said in a statement.

 “Deliberate large-scale attacks on civilians.
 Solely for the sake of killing and psychological pressure,” presidential adviser Mykhailo Podolyak said on X, formerly known as Twitter.
 Podolyak added that the barrage was “an undeniable manifestation” of Russia’s “terrorist activity, legally documented by numerous destructions and victims.”

-Six out of seven Russian-launched missiles hit the western region of Lviv, wounding 15 people, Lviv Gov. Maksym Kozytskyi reported.
+Six out of seven of the Russian-launched missiles hit the western region of Lviv, wounding 19 people, including a 10-year-old child, Lviv Gov. Maksym Kozytskyi reported.
 Forty buildings and houses were damaged in the region that borders Poland, including in the city of Lviv, and the power grid was also damaged.

 In the neighboring region of Volyn, three people were killed by a Russian missile strike and three others were injured, according to Oleksii Kuleba, deputy head of Ukraine's presidential office.
 In the southeastern Dnipropetrovsk region, two people were injured in the region's capital.
 In the nearby Ivano-Frankivsk region, missile debris hit a private house.

-In one of the villages of the front-line Zaporizhzhia region, a missile struck a stadium at a school, damaging the facility's building as well as residential houses and a kindergarten.
+In one of the villages in the front-line Zaporizhzhia region, a missile struck a stadium at a school, damaging a building as well as residential houses and a kindergarten.
 Russian forces also hit a grocery warehouse in Kramatorsk, a city in the front-line Donetsk region in the east, killing one person and wounding another.

+In Dnipro, the Meteor sports complex was damaged after a missile strike, according to Gov. Serhiy Lysak.
+The complex is the training base for the Ukrainian national swimming team.

+“The rocket exploded 20 meters from my (hotel) room,” two-time European junior backstroke swimming champion Oleksandr Zheltiakov wrote on Instagram.
+He posted a picture of the shattered sports complex, saying “my lovely pool."

-The countrywide barrage came a day after Russian forces unleashed a wave of missile and drone strikes on the non-frontline region, Odesa, in the country's southwest.
+The countrywide barrage came a day after Russian forces unleashed a wave of missile and drone strikes on Odesa a non-front-line region in the country's southwest.

 The Kremlin's forces have recently pummeled Odesa, hitting facilities that transport Ukraine's crucial grain exports and also wrecking cherished Ukrainian historical sites.
 The repeated attacks on Odesa follow Moscow's decision to break off a landmark agreement that had allowed grain to flow from Ukraine to countries in Africa, the Middle East and Asia and help reduce the threat of hunger.